ron2015schmitt/Mathematiques-old/README.md

 Development for this project took place during the years 2003-2008.

-The code usees a technique called *expression templating*, the library provides computational efficiency on par with C/Fortran.
+The code uses a technique called *expression templating*, the library provides computational efficiency on par with C/Fortran.

 *Expression templating* produces complex code in the library itself, but the *user code* is simple, clean, and extremely efficient.